MCP Server

 • search — global cross-domain search: finds reports, overviews, and spaces matching a term

-• roles — available team roles (admin, editor, viewer, etc.)
+• roles — available team roles for this team (admin, manager, editor)

 • show_subscription — current subscription plan and usage limits